The reason for the Crimean War. Crimean War

 Causes of the Crimean War

-• The reason for the Crimean War was the aggravation by the middle of the 19th century. eastern question.
-The Western powers showed an increased interest in the territories of the weakening Ottoman Empire in Europe, and plans were made for the possible division of these territories.
-Russia was interested in seizing control over the Black Sea straits, which was necessary in economic terms.
-The strengthening of Russia would allow it to expand its influence in this region, which worried Western countries.
+• The cause of the Crimean War was an aggravation in the middle of the 19th century. eastern question.
+Western powers showed increased interest in the territories of the weakening Ottoman Empire in Europe, and plans were made for the possible division of these territories.
+Russia was interested in seizing control of the Black Sea straits, which was necessary in economically.
+A stronger Russia would allow it to expand its influence in the region, which worried Western countries.
 They adhered to the policy of maintaining a weak Turkey as a source of constant danger to the Russian Empire.
-Turkey was promised the Crimea and the Caucasus as a reward for a successful war with Russia.
+Turkey was promised Crimea and the Caucasus as a reward for a successful war with Russia.

-• The central reason for the war was the struggle of the Russian and French clergy for the possession of holy places in Palestine.
-Nicholas I, in the form of an ultimatum, declared to the government of Turkey that he recognized the right of the Russian emperor to provide assistance to all Orthodox subjects of the Ottoman Empire (mainly the Balkan region).
-Hoping for the support and promises of Western powers, Turkey rejected the ultimatum.
+• The central reason for the war was the struggle between the Russian and French clergy for the possession of holy places in Palestine.
+Nicholas I, in the form of an ultimatum, declared to the Turkish government that it recognized the right of the Russian emperor to provide assistance to all Orthodox subjects of the Ottoman Empire (mainly the Balkan region).
+Hoping for support and promises from the Western powers, Türkiye rejected the ultimatum.
 It became clear that war could no longer be avoided.

-• In June 1853, Russia brings troops into the territory of Moldavia and Wallachia.
+• In June 1853, Russia sent troops into the territory of Moldavia and Wallachia.
 The pretext is the protection of the Slavic population.
-In response to this, Turkey declares war on Russia in the fall.
+In response to this in the fall, Türkiye declares war on Russia.

-• Until the end of the year, Russia's military operations are successful.
-It expands its sphere of influence on the Danube, wins victories in the Caucasus, the Russian squadron blocks the Turkish ports on the Black Sea.
+• Until the end of the year, Russia's military actions are successful.
+It expands its sphere of influence on the Danube, wins victories in the Caucasus, and the Russian squadron blocks Turkish ports on the Black Sea.

-• Russian victories are worrisome in the West.
+• Russian victories are causing concern in the West.
 The situation changes in 1854, when the fleet of England and France enters the Black Sea.
 Russia declares war on them.
-After that, European squadrons are sent to blockade Russian ports in the Baltic and Far East.
-The blockades were demonstrative in nature, landing attempts ended in failure.
+After this, European squadrons are sent to blockade Russian ports in the Baltic and Far East.
+The blockades were of a demonstrative nature; landing attempts ended in failure.

-• Russia's successes in Moldavia and Wallachia ended under pressure from Austria, which forced the withdrawal of the Russian army and itself occupied the Danubian principalities.
-There is a real threat of creating a pan-European coalition against Russia.
-Nicholas I was forced to concentrate the main forces on the western border.
+• Russia's successes in Moldavia and Wallachia ended under pressure from Austria, which forced the withdrawal of the Russian army and itself occupied the Danube principalities.
+A real threat has emerged to create a pan-European coalition against Russia.
+Nicholas I is forced to concentrate his main forces on the western border.

-• Meanwhile, Crimea is becoming the main arena of the war.
-The allies block the Russian fleet in Sevastopol.
-Then there is a landing and the defeat of the Russian army on the river.
+• Meanwhile, Crimea becomes the main arena of the war.
+The Allies are blocking the Russian fleet in Sevastopol.
+Then a landing occurs and the Russian army is defeated on the river.
 Alma.
-In the autumn of 1854, the heroic defense Sevastopol.
+In the autumn of 1854 it begins heroic defense Sevastopol.

 • The Russian army is still winning victories in Transcaucasia, but it is already becoming clear that the war is lost.

 • By the end of 1855, the besiegers of Sevastopol managed to capture the southern part of the city, which, however, did not lead to the surrender of the fortress.
-The huge number of casualties makes the allies abandon further assault attempts.
+The huge number of casualties forces the allies to abandon further assault attempts.
 The fighting actually stops.

 • In 1856, a peace treaty was signed in Paris, which is a black page in the history of Russian diplomacy.
-Russia was losing the Black Sea Fleet and all the bases on the Black Sea coast.
-Only Sevastopol remained in the hands of Russia in exchange for the Turkish fortress Kars captured in the Caucasus.
+Russia was losing the Black Sea Fleet and all bases on the Black Sea coast.
+Only Sevastopol remained in Russian hands in exchange for the Turkish fortress of Kars captured in the Caucasus.

 Results of the Crimean War

-• In addition to territorial concessions and losses to Russia, a serious moral blow was inflicted.
-Having shown its backwardness during the war, Russia was excluded from the ranks of the great powers for a long time, and was no longer perceived in Europe as a serious adversary.
+• In addition to territorial concessions and losses, Russia suffered a serious moral blow.
+Having shown its backwardness during the war, Russia was excluded from the list of great powers for a long time and was no longer perceived in Europe as a serious adversary.

-• Nevertheless, the war became a necessary lesson for Russia, exposing all its shortcomings.
-In society, there was an understanding of the need for significant changes.
+• Nevertheless, the war became a necessary lesson for Russia, revealing all its shortcomings.
+There was an understanding in society of the need for significant changes.
 The reforms of Alexander II were a natural consequence of the defeat.

-The eastern or Crimean direction (including also the territory of the Balkans) was a priority in Russian foreign policy of the 18th-19th centuries.
-Russia's main rival in this region was Turkey, or the power of the Ottomans.
-In the 18th century, the government of Catherine II managed to achieve significant success in this region, Alexander I was also lucky, but their successor Nicholas I had to face great difficulties, as European powers became interested in Russia's success in this region.
+The Eastern or Crimean direction (including the territory of the Balkans) was a priority in Russian foreign policy in the 18th-19th centuries.
+Russia's main rival in this region was Türkiye, or the Ottoman Empire.
+In the 18th century, the government of Catherine II managed to achieve significant success in this region, Alexander I was also lucky, but their successor Nicholas I had to face great difficulties, since European powers became interested in Russia’s successes in this region.

-They feared that if the empire's successful foreign policy eastern line continued, then Western Europe will lose full control over the Black Sea straits.
-How the Crimean War of 1853-1856 began and ended, briefly below.
+They feared that if the empire's successful eastern foreign policy continued, then Western Europe will lose complete control over the Black Sea straits.
+How the Crimean War of 1853–1856 began and ended, briefly below.

 Assessment of the political situation in the region for the Russian Empire

-Before the war 1853−1856. the policy of the Empire in the East was quite successful.
+Before the war of 1853−1856.
+The Empire's policy in the East was quite successful.

 2. Russia receives the right to freely use the Black Sea straits.

-3. Russian diplomats seek autonomy for Serbia, and then a protectorate over the Danubian principalities.
+3. Russian diplomats are seeking autonomy for Serbia, and then a protectorate over the Danube principalities.

-4. After the war between Egypt and the Ottoman Empire, Russia, which supported the Sultanate, is seeking from Turkey a promise to close the Black Sea straits for any ships other than Russian ones in the event of any military threat(the secret protocol was in effect until 1941).
+4. After the war between Egypt and the Ottoman Empire, Russia, which supported the Sultanate, seeks from Turkey a promise to close the Black Sea straits to any ships other than Russian ones in the event of any military threat(the secret protocol was in effect until 1941).

-Crimean, or Eastern War, which broke out in last years reign of Nicholas II, became one of the first conflicts between Russia and a coalition of European countries. main reason war was the mutual desire of the opposing sides to gain a foothold on the Balkan Peninsula and the Black Sea.
+The Crimean or Eastern War, which broke out in last years The reign of Nicholas II became one of the first conflicts between Russia and a coalition of European countries.
+The main reason The war was a mutual desire of the opposing sides to strengthen themselves on the Balkan Peninsula and the Black Sea.

 Basic information about the conflict

-Eastern war - a complex military conflict in which all the leading powers of Western Europe were involved.
-Statistical data is thus very important.
-The prerequisites, causes and general reason for the conflict require detailed consideration, the course of the development of the conflict is rapid, while the fighting took place both on land and at sea.
+The Eastern War is a complex military conflict, in which all the leading powers of Western Europe were involved.
+Statistics are therefore very important.
+The prerequisites, causes and general reason for the conflict require detailed consideration, the progress of the conflict is rapid, while the fighting took place both on land and at sea.

 Statistical data

-Participants in the conflict Numerical ratio Geography of hostilities (map)
+Participants in the conflict Numerical ratio Geography of combat operations (map)

 • on the territory of the Danube principalities (Balkans);